PFKimmerle/Substack/Web_Development/README.md

 ### Server Side Rendering with Next.js
 A Next.js project that covers the essentials of server-side rendering.
 This application improves SEO and optimizes load times.

+### Slimeogotchi
+A virtual pet simulator built with Python and tkinter, allowing players to care for and interact with their own digital pet through various activities like feeding, cleaning, and playing.

 ## Getting Started

 To get started with any of the projects in this folder: